mw3357/Final-Project-5003/README.md

 ### Technical execution:
 - Front-end: React (JS), React Bootstrap
 - Back-end: Node.js, Express, Mongoose, MongoDB
 - Firstly, I made a very basic website using HTML, CSS, JavaScipt, but lately I found that the user interface was not very aesthetic and it costed lines of codes to achieve a very basic function.
 So, I watched a lot of youtube tutorials and googled several examples via mainstream websites, like StackOverflow,  W3Schools.
 Many youtubers mentioned industrial standards about front-end development and recommended react for creating interactive UIs.
 So I turned to learn knowledge about react and learned to develop a website with front-end and back-end.
-I used React for developing the front-end, and for the back-end, I used Node, Express, Mongoose, MongoDB.
+I used React for developing the front-end.
+And for the back-end, I used Node, Express, Mongoose, MongoDB.

 - I found a tutorial for installing MongoDB on a Google Cloud node with easy setups : https://bluemedora.com/mongodb-on-google-cloud-how-to-set-it-up-and-keep-it-healthy/.
 The mongo endpoint is 34.87.52.51:27017.